 Freshman Year: The Year to Get Your Feet Wet

 Congratulations, edumagicians!
-You are starting a great journey of a lifetime!
-We remember the feeling of excitement, of expectation, of eagerness.
-Before we go any further, we want you to take a moment and ask yourself: Why I am becoming an education major?
+You are starting an incredible journey of a lifetime!
+We remember the feeling of excitement, expectation, of eagerness.
+Before we go any further, we want you to take a moment and ask yourself: Why am I becoming an education major?
 What is my WHY for teaching?
-If you cannot honestly answer this, then take time to find your answer before continuing on this pre-service teacher journey.
+If you cannot answer honestly, then take time to find your answer before continuing this pre-service teacher journey.
 Don't know where to start?
 Try using these resources:

 Ok, so you know that becoming a teacher is just for you.
 Great!
-Notice how your why changes during your freshman year and beyond - as in the words of Buzz Light year.
+Notice how your why changes during your first year and beyond - as in the words of Buzz Light year.
 Your why will mature as you grow in your educational journey and into your field.
 This first year holds so much magic!
-Two very important steps to take this year are creating a positive digital presence and gaining classroom experience.
+Two essential steps to take this year are creating a positive digital presence and gaining classroom experience.
 Having a positive digital footprint is vital for your professionalism.
-With today’s technology, a future employer can gain instant insight into what is out there about you, based on a quick Google search.
+With technology, a future employer can gain instant insight into what is out there about you based on a quick Google search.
 Read about leaving a digital footprint here.

-Next step is to see what is already out there about you.
+The next step is to see what is already out there about you.
 So, you much Google yourself.
-Look through not only web results but images, news, and video.
-See what is out there about you.
-If you don't control your digital presence who will?
+Look through not only web results, images, news, and video.
+If you don't control your digital presence, who will?
 Do you like what you see?
 Want to improve your professional digital presence?
 Follow these three steps:

 Create a professional digital portfolio.
 Use your professional name/handle in the web address.

 Next, let's chat about gaining classroom experience.
-As a freshman, you may have classes related to education or you may not.
+As a freshman, you may have education-related classes or your major.
 But don't let that hold you back!
-Get the clearances that you require to get into schools and start observing even if you don't have a class requiring it...
+Get the clearances you require to get into schools and start observing even if you don't have a class requiring it...
 YET!
-The more experience you can get with children the better.
-You may want to volunteer at the library or lead a children's message at church.
-Try to see teachers in action in their classrooms it will really open up your eyes to see that teaching is more than delivering content.
-In addition gain experiences in a variety of teaching settings and environments.
+The more experience you can get with children, the better.
+You may want to volunteer at the library or lead a message at church.
+Try to see teachers in action in their classrooms.
+It will open your eyes to see that teaching is more than delivering content.
+In addition, gain experience in a variety of teaching settings and environments.
 You never know what you are drawn to unless you check it out!
 Get out there and have fun!

-Alright, ed major, you are inspired by your WHY and your professional accounts have been created.
+Alright, ed major, you are inspired by your WHY, and your professional accounts have been created.
 You are engaging with your PLN.
-Get your complete list of freshman education major tips in the soon to be published EduMagic Planner.
+Get your complete list of freshman education tips in the soon-to-be-published EduMagic Planner.
 Sign up here to get all the details about its release.
 In the meantime, check out the Elementary Teacher Education Survival Guide.

 Hannah Sansom and Sam Fecich